Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 What to watch for → Final thoughts → CTA

 Reading a fully written script word-for-word sounds robotic and unnatural.
-Listeners can tell when you're reading vs. speaking naturally.
+Listeners can tell when you're reading vs. speaking.

 Instead: Use bullet points and key phrases rather than full sentences.
 This gives you structure while allowing natural delivery.